 Background ⇒ 100-200 words ⇒ This part is totally optional, but some topics will benefit from a little background info.
 This is where you set the scene, talk about why you’re covering this particular topic, or why it’s relevant to your audience.
 If your blog post is themed around third party source info (such as a scientific study) then this is where you’d introduce and link to it.

 Core Content ⇒ 600+ words ⇒ This section is where you really dive into the topic in detail.
 It’s the main body of your blog post, so is where you expand your key points.
 If you’re talking about a particular exercise, then you might cover the benefits, correct form, progressions, and coaching points.
 If you’re discussing a type of training, then you could summarise the pros and cons, along with supporting references.
 To help make it easy for your audience to read, we recommended breaking it up into at least three sub-sections of 200 words each.
 You can do this by dividing your post into logical steps, or theming each section around a key idea, concept, question, or learning.

 Conclusion ⇒ 200-300 words ⇒ In this section you should restate what the reader has learned, give your opinion on the topic, and then provide a ‘call to action’ (such as ‘sign up here’, ‘download this’, or ‘contact us’).

-Use this structure as a basis for your fitness blog posts.
-Draft each section as a sub-title, and then expand on each one in turn.
+Use this structure as a basis for your fitness blog posts (feel free to copy and paste the above as a template).
+Draft each section as a sub-title and then expand on each one in turn.
 It’ll help you to

 Having well-structured blog posts will help ensure that your audience